 Identifier: AC 0630

-Abstract The University of Nevada conducted its first Summer School in 1912.
-The students, all school teachers, began a diary describing their experiences, including extracurricular activities in Reno, Virginia City, and at Lake Tahoe.
+Overview The University of Nevada conducted its first Summer School in 1912.
+The students, all teachers, began a diary describing their experiences, including extracurricular activities in Reno, Virginia City, and at Lake Tahoe.
 The diary was continued by the Summer School students of 1913 and 1914.
-A QR code for the diary was created in 2013 after the diary was digitized for online access.

 Overview Watson Van Etten was a professional miner and prospector in California and Nevada in the late 1800s and early 1900s.
 Collection contains 24 diaries of experiences of a Watson Van Etten as a miner and prospector in California and Nevada from 1891-1920.